Overview — The Union Budget

 • Pronunciation: /ˈjuːnjən ˈbʌdʒɪt/

-• Definition: The Annual Financial Statement of the Government of India mandated by Article 112 of the Constitution, presented by the Finance Minister in the Lok Sabha on 1 February (since 2017, following the Sumit Bose Committee recommendation — previously the last working day of February).
+• Definition: The Annual Financial Statement of the Government of India mandated by Article 112 of the Constitution, presented by the Finance Minister in the Lok Sabha on 1 February (since 2017 — an executive decision by Finance Minister Arun Jaitley for Budget 2017-18; previously presented on the last working day of February).
 It presents estimated receipts and expenditure for the upcoming financial year (1 April to 31 March), distinguishing between the Consolidated Fund, Contingency Fund, and Public Account.
 The Budget includes Demands for Grants (votable by Lok Sabha only), the Finance Bill (tax proposals — to be passed within 75 days), and the Appropriation Bill (authorising withdrawal from the Consolidated Fund).
 Expenditure is classified as revenue (non-asset-creating, recurring) or capital (asset-creating or liability-reducing), and as charged (non-votable — judges' salaries, CAG, debt servicing, President's emoluments) or voted (subject to Lok Sabha vote through Demands for Grants).
 The Railway Budget was merged with the General Budget from 2017-18 on the Bibek Debroy Committee's recommendation.

 • Context: The Budget process has six stages: presentation, general discussion, standing committee scrutiny, voting on demands (Lok Sabha only), Appropriation Bill, and Finance Bill.
 Cut motions allow members to signal disapproval: Policy Cut (Re 1 — disapproval of policy), Economy Cut (specified reduction), Token Cut (Rs 100 — raise a grievance).
 A Vote on Account (Article 116) allows the government to withdraw funds for part of the year (typically 2 months) before the full Budget is passed — used in election years.
 The Budget must be read with the Economic Survey (released the previous day by the CEA), Macro-Economic Framework Statement, and Medium-Term Fiscal Policy Statement (both FRBM mandated).

-• UPSC Relevance: GS3 Economy — Prelims: Article 112, three accounts (Consolidated Fund requires parliamentary approval, Public Account does not, Contingency Fund is an imprest of Rs 500 crore), revenue vs capital receipts/expenditure, charged vs voted expenditure, cut motions (Policy/Economy/Token), Vote on Account, Demands for Grants voted only by Lok Sabha, Finance Bill within 75 days, Railway Budget merged from 2017-18; Mains: budget as a tool for fiscal discipline, effectiveness of parliamentary scrutiny (DRSCs), budgetary transparency and accountability, pre-budget consultations and stakeholder engagement, outcome budgeting.
+• UPSC Relevance: GS3 Economy — Prelims: Article 112, three accounts (Consolidated Fund requires parliamentary approval, Public Account does not, Contingency Fund is an imprest of Rs 30,000 crore — amended from Rs 500 crore in 2021), revenue vs capital receipts/expenditure, charged vs voted expenditure, cut motions (Policy/Economy/Token), Vote on Account, Demands for Grants voted only by Lok Sabha, Finance Bill within 75 days, Railway Budget merged from 2017-18; Mains: budget as a tool for fiscal discipline, effectiveness of parliamentary scrutiny (DRSCs), budgetary transparency and accountability, pre-budget consultations and stakeholder engagement, outcome budgeting.

 Strategic Disinvestment